 Looking for hotels on Ischia in other locations?
 Don’t want beachfront, or nearer to the port?
 LEOHOTELS Isola d’Ischia have four sister hotels from which to choose.

 Disclosure: I was hosted at Hotel Excelsior in order to write about my stay.
 No conditions or stipulations were made, (or money paid) requiring a positive review for any aspect of the hotel, spa or restaurant.
+As a Booking.com affiliate, I earn a commission from qualifying stays.
 As always, all opinions are my own.